LCP personnel and collaborators

 Mr. Benjamin Moody is a scientific programmer with extensive experience in physiologic signal processing.
 He manages the acquisition, reformatting, de-identification and archiving of the physiologic waveform data that accumulates continuously at a rate of 400 GB (3,000 waveform records) per month!
 The data is collected from all patients in the ICUs and NICUs at BIDMC by the Philips monitors.
 The waveforms are archived by the Philips Data Warehouse Connect system, and are transmitted to MIT via a VPN network connection.
 Mr. Moody extracts the data, reformats it into wfdb flat files, de-identifies and time-shifts it, and ultimately matches it to associated clinical data.

-Chen has been a research programmer at the LCP since receiving his MEng in Biomedical Engineering from Imperial College London in 2015.
+Chen obtained his MEng in Biomedical Engineering from Imperial College London in 2015, and currently works as a research software engineer at the LCP.
 He works to develop and expand the tools and content of Physionet, including the WFDB software packages.
 His interests include signal processing of high resolution physiological waveforms, and the open distribution of healthcare data.

 Kenneth E. Paik, MD MBA MMSc is a clinical informatician focused on quality improvement in healthcare through technology innovation, combining a multidisciplinary background in medicine, machine learning, business management, and technology strategy.
 As a Research Scientist at MIT his research encompasses the secondary analysis of health data and the application of digital health in resource limited settings.